 - Verifiability: Anything you say about the employee should be verifiable and accurate, not based on rumours or assumptions.

-- Diagnose Performance Problems: Giving feedback should be a conversation, not a monologue.
+- Diagnose performance problems: Giving feedback should be a conversation, not a monologue.
 Give the employee a chance to respond to your comments and try to see the situation from their perspective.
 Agree on the details and the causes.
 “You didn’t place nearly enough outgoing calls in September; the goal was 400 and the call sheets show only 88.
 What happened here?”
 By listening to the employee you can determine the root of the problem.
 Is it a result of a lack of knowledge, skills, abilities, motivation, or factors that are beyond the employee’s control?
 Once you know that, you’ll know what course of action to take.
 Remember that your goal is to help the employee boost their performance.
 Speaking of which…

 3. Focus on fixing

 - Ask how you can help: You’ve explained the problem.
 You’ve made sure the person understands your feedback.
-Now is your chance to ask a powerful question to turn this from a demotivating situation to a learning one.
+Now is your chance to ask a powerful question to turn this from a demotivating situation into a learning one.
 “How can I help you?”
-For example, she may need you to provide her with resources such as training.
-Or you may need to make sure she receives the parts of the projects she needs on time, in order to be able to meet her own deadlines for deliverables.
+The employee may need you to provide them with resources such as training.
+Or you may need to make sure they receive assets on time in order to be able to meet their own deadlines for deliverables.
 However you can help, help.

 4. Follow up

 Once you’ve created clear goals and objectives together, step back and let the employee implement those changes.
 Many managers are wary about following up for fear of micromanaging.
-The best thing to do is set a clear date and time to review improvements and see if the changes helped.
+The best thing to do is set a clear date and time to review improvements and see if the changes have helped.
 Be sure to recognize achievements with positive feedback and encouragement.
-This lets the employee see if he’s on the right track and establishes accountability.
+This lets the employee see if they’re on the right track and establishes accountability.